-Parents will also be made aware of the requirement to maintain confidentiality about any allegations made against teachers whilst investigations are ongoing.
+Parents will also be made aware of the requirement to maintain confidentiality about any allegations made against teachers or other staff whilst investigations are ongoing.
 Where parents wish to apply to the court to have reporting restrictions removed, they will be advised to seek legal advice.